bgo-mat/My_spotify/README.md

 my_spotify allows users to browse, search, and listen to a collection of music stored in a proprietary database.
 The API, hosted using Docker, facilitates database interactions for a smooth and responsive experience.

-The front-end is developed using modern web technologies while the back-end API is managed by a Docker service, ensuring easy maintenance and scalability.
+The front-end is developed using React.js while the back-end API is managed by a Docker service, ensuring easy maintenance and scalability.